 - An increase in “staying at home” will inevitably spur interest in ownership and home improvement projects.

-- A decreased emphasis on travel, dining out, and public events leaves more budget for investment inside the household and for bolstering “rainy day” savings accounts.
+- A decreased emphasis on travel, dining out, and public events leaves more budget for investment inside the household.

 - Fear of nursing homes could encourage even more seniors to “age in place” which further reduces overall housing inventory.